Part-time farmer

 Define success

-Success will be defined differently by different producers.
+Success will be defined differently by different sheep owners.

-For the commercial producer, success will be to make a financial
+For the commercial producer, success will likely be to make a financial

 profit and return on investment, though the farm may have additional